Skip to main content

 Note: These are not all of the reported side effects, precautions or warnings for Saxenda or Ozempic.
 Speak to your healthcare provider if you have questions about drug side effects.

-How are Saxenda and Ozempic given?
+How Are Saxenda and Ozempic Administered?

 Saxenda is injected under the skin once a day, while Ozempic is injected under the skin once a week.
 For both medications, the dose is started low and you will slowly taper up to avoid side effects.

-Can you take Saxenda and Ozempic together?
+Can You Take Saxenda and Ozempic Together?

 This is not all of the information you need to know about Saxenda or Ozempic for safe and effective use and does not take the place of your doctor’s directions.
 Follow up with your healthcare provider to learn more.